-Iridis Student Project contest 2014 - a chance to present your work and win a Nexus tablet
+Iridis Student Project contest 2015 - a chance to present your work and win a prize

-This year once again the Computational Modelling Group and iSolutions invite PhD students to participate in the Iridis Student Project Contest.
-We seek the best presentation demonstrating how Iridis supercomputer is exploited to support subject specific research.
+The Computational Modelling Group and iSolutions invite PhD students to participate in the Iridis Student Project Contest.
+We seek the best presentation displaying a role of Iridis supercomputer in your research project.

 where: Nuffield Theatre, Lecture Theatre A (6/1077)

 deadline for submissions: noon 3/06/2015